sureyeaah/www.actualists.org/index.md

 ## How do I talk to other actualists?

-Join the [Slack chat](https://forms.gle/Rq8mm7LCaqkLz4jUA) \(private\) - we recommend an attitude of enthusiasm, openness, curiosity and a willingness to have one's beliefs challenged.
-Post an introduction in `#beginners_and_basics` or `#general` channel when you sign up.
+Join the [Zulip chat](https://actualism.zulipchat.com/) \(private\) - we recommend an attitude of enthusiasm, openness, curiosity and a willingness to have one's beliefs challenged.
+Post an introduction in the `#actualism` stream when you sign up.

 ## Any Other Sources of Information?